oconnor663/bao/README.md

 hasn't yet been reviewed.
 The output may change prior to the 1.0 release.

-Bao (rhymes with bough 🌳) is a general purpose tree hash for files ([full spec](docs/spec.md)).
+Bao (rhymes with bough 🌳) is a general purpose tree hash for files, implemented as the `bao` command line utility.
+Here's the [full specification](docs/spec.md).
 What makes a tree hash different from a regular hash?
-Well depending on how many cores you've got in your machine, the first thing you might notice is that it's five times faster:
+Depending on how many cores you've got in your machine, the first thing you might notice is that it's five times faster:

 ![snazzy gif](docs/bao_hash.gif)